-What Are Question Marks?
-(Punctuation Lesson)A question mark is used to indicate the end of a question.
+Question MarksA question mark is used to show where a question ends.
 For example:

 - If there is no God, who pops up the next Kleenex?
-(Art Hoppe)
+(Author Art Hoppe)

 - What's another word for Thesaurus?
-(Steven Wright)
+(Comedian Steven Wright)

-Question Marks to Show InflectionOccasionally, in informal writing, a question mark can be used to turn a statement into a question.
+Question Marks to Show InflectionOccasionally, most commonly in story-telling prose, a question mark is used to turn a sentence structured like statement into a question.
 The question mark tells the reader to add question inflection to the sentence.
 For example:

 - You won the lottery?